t-flora/cpp-perf-foundations/README.md

 2. **Header Libraries** → You understand modern C++ distribution patterns
 3. **Containers + Benchmarks** → You can measure and optimize performance
 4. **Data Structures** → You make informed choices about algorithms and containers
-5. **Stream Processing** → You can handle real-time data like trading systems
+5. **Stream Processing** → You can handle real-time data efficiently
 6. **Concurrency** → You understand thread safety and parallel processing fundamentals

 ## Success Criteria